 No camper or LIT may possess or consume any alcoholic beverages on camp property or while in the camp's charge.
-No camper or LIT may possess or use nonmedicinal drugs, including cannabis, on the camp property or while in the camp's charge.
+No camper or LIT may possess or use non-medicinal drugs, including cannabis, on the camp property or while in the camp's charge.
 Any camper or LIT found breaking these regulations will be dismissed.
 Any portion of unused camp fees will not be refunded.

-SMOKING, VAPING AND TOBACCO PRODUCTS
+SMOKING.
+VAPING AND TOBACCO PRODUCTS

 Any camper found using vaporizers, tobacco products or nicotine products will be dismissed at the discretion of the Camp Director.
-Campers found using vaporizers, tobacco products or nicotine products elsewhere will have their parents notified and may, at the discretion of the Director, be dismissed from camp.
 Any portion of unused camp fees will not be refunded.